dotnet/docs/docs/visual-basic/programming-guide/language-features/data-types/value-types-and-reference-types.md

 ## Working with the Object Data Type
  You can assign either a reference type or a value type to a variable of the `Object` data type.
 An `Object` variable always holds a pointer to the data, never the data itself.
 However, if you assign a value type to an `Object` variable, it behaves as if it holds its own data.
 For more information, see [Object Data Type](../../../../visual-basic/language-reference/data-types/object-data-type.md).

- You can find out whether an `Object` variable is acting as a reference type or a value type by passing it to the <xref:Microsoft.VisualBasic.Information.IsReference%2A> method in the <xref:Microsoft.VisualBasic.Information> class of the <xref:Microsoft.VisualBasic?displayProperty=fullName> namespace. <xref:Microsoft.VisualBasic.Information.IsReference%2A?displayProperty=fullName> returns `True` if the content of the `Object` variable represents a reference type.
+ You can find out whether an `Object` variable is acting as a reference type or a value type by passing it to the <xref:Microsoft.VisualBasic.Information.IsReference%2A> method in the <xref:Microsoft.VisualBasic.Information> class of the <xref:Microsoft.VisualBasic?displayProperty=nameWithType> namespace. <xref:Microsoft.VisualBasic.Information.IsReference%2A?displayProperty=nameWithType> returns `True` if the content of the `Object` variable represents a reference type.

 ## See Also
  [Nullable Value Types](../../../../visual-basic/programming-guide/language-features/data-types/nullable-value-types.md)